 Just after the header, you have to utilize the space on your invoices to fill in the client’s information as per their contact details.
 You need to make sure that you have included the correct point of contact in every invoice you create.
 If you are dealing with a large company, it is obvious that you should have the contact details of a person who is working in the billing department.
-Take your time to confirm the correct billing contact person who can help you get paid quickly for the services you have provided.
+Take your time to confirm the correct billing contact person who can help you receive payments quickly for the services you have provided.

 Include the Invoice Date

 Add the date that you are creating the invoice below the client’s contact details.
 This will help both the client and you to file the invoice for bookkeeping purposes.

 Create a unique number for every invoice you create.
 Numbering your invoices makes it easy for you and your customers to understand.
 Your customers can use a unique invoice number in case they have any questions regarding the invoice.
 A consistent invoice numbering system will also help you file your invoices and keep your records organized.
 The easiest way to add a numbering invoice is to do it sequentially.
 For example, your first invoice number can be #001, so your second invoice number can be #002 and you can follow the sequence.
 Some consultants create a numbering system that also includes a type of project or the client’s name.
 Make sure you are including the invoice number in the top portion of the invoice.

 Create an itemized list of all the services you have provided to the client, including: